Ficool

 "Sacha what?"

 Sacha took the lollipop out of his mouth.
-He flashed a grin that was equal parts charming and dangerous.
+He flashed a grin—still sassy, still smart, but more childlike.

 Bastian actually chuckled.
 It was a rusty, dry sound, but it was there.
 "Your mommy sounds like a difficult woman."